geodynamics/aspect/doc/sphinx/user/extending/signals.md

 previous sections.
 Rather, there are cases where you may want to change things that are more of the one-off kind and that require code that is at a lower level and requires more knowledge about
-ASPECT&rsquo;s internal workings.
-For such changes, we still want to stick with the general principle outlined at the beginning of {ref}`sec:1][22]: You should be able to make all of your changes and extensions in your own files, without having to modify ASPECT&rsquo;s own sources.
+ASPECT's internal workings.
+For such changes, we still want to stick with the general principle outlined at the beginning of {ref}`sec:1][22]: You should be able to make all of your changes and extensions in your own files, without having to modify ASPECT's own sources.

 To support this, ASPECT uses a
 "signals" mechanism.
 Signals are, in essence, objects that